|A consultation on candidate pilot HPMAs began on 6 July 2022 and will run until 28 September 2022.|

 Pilot HPMAs may be inside or outside of the existing MPA network, in inshore and offshore areas, recognising that HPMAs must be in the locations best able to deliver protection and recovery.

-Defra has asked JNCC and Natural England, working with Cefas, the Marine Management Organisation (MMO) and the Association of Inshore Fisheries and Conservation Authorities (IFCAs), to identify potential locations for pilot HPMAs.
-Third parties may also propose locations for consideration as pilot HPMAs to JNCC and Natural England based on ecological criteria.
+Defra has asked JNCC and Natural England, working with Cefas, the Marine Management Organisation (MMO), the Association of Inshore Fisheries and Conservation Authorities, and the Environment Agency, to identify potential locations for pilot HPMAs.
+Third parties were also invited to propose locations for consideration as pilot HPMAs to JNCC and Natural England based on ecological criteria.

 Choosing locations with ecological value